Skip to main content

 At Virgin Money and Nationwide, we consider our suppliers as a source of competitive advantage and aim to make it attractive and easy to do business with us.
 We focus on developing long-term strategic relationships and working collaboratively with those suppliers that are vital to the success of our business – and rest assured this will continue to be our approach.

-This transfer will include your relationship with Virgin Money and Clydesdale Bank.
-This transfer will not affect any agreements you may have with Nationwide, or other subsidiaries of the Nationwide group.
-As we bring the two businesses together, we may need to change some of our arrangements with you.
+The transfer on 2 April 2026 included your relationship with Virgin Money and Clydesdale Bank.
+The transfer hasn’t affected any agreements you may have with Nationwide, or other subsidiaries of the Nationwide group.
+As we continue to bring the two businesses together as a result of the transfer, we may change some of our arrangements with you.
 Of course, any contract amendments would be discussed and agreed with you first.

 What does this mean for my client?

-We will be writing to all of our existing customers to inform them of the transfer as well as those who currently have a Mortgage Offer, outlining what is happening and how the transfer may affect them.
+Prior to the transfer on 2 April 2026, we wrote to all of our existing customers including those who had a Mortgage Offer, outlining what was happening and how the transfer might affect them.

-If a customer has received a mortgage offer, this is still binding and will not be withdrawn or removed.
-The mortgage documents won’t change, and we won’t send them any new paperwork.
-It just means that wherever ‘Clydesdale Bank PLC’ is mentioned, this will mean ‘Nationwide Building Society’ after the transfer, which we expect to happen on 2 April 2026.
+If a customer received a mortgage offer before or after the transfer on 2 April 2026, this is still binding and will not be withdrawn or removed.
+The mortgage documents haven’t changed as a result of the transfer, and we won’t send them any new paperwork.
+It just means that wherever ‘Clydesdale Bank PLC’ is mentioned, this will have changed to ‘Nationwide Building Society’ after the transfer, which completed on 2 April 2026.

 Your mortgage intermediaries questions answered